 - 3 large cloves garlic, peeled

 - 1 can (14.5 oz.) whole tomatoes, undrained

 - 3 cups vegetable or chicken broth (reduced sodium, if possible)

 - 1/2 teaspoon smoked paprika

-- Preheat oven to 400°F. On a rimmed backing sheet, toss the vegetables (tomatoes, onions, and carrots) with olive oil.
-Season with salt and pepper.
-Use foil to make a small packet for your garlic.
-Season this with salt and pepper as well.
+- Preheat oven to 400°F. On a rimmed baking sheet, toss the tomatoes, onions, and carrots with olive oil, salt and pepper.
+Arrange tomatoes cut side up.
+Use small square of foil to make a small packet for your garlic.
 Place the foil packet on the baking sheet with the other vegetables.
 Roast for about 45 minutes, turning the pan halfway through.

 - Using an immersion blender, purée the soup until it is smooth.
-(If you don't have an immersion blender, I highly recommend you get one.
-I use mine all the time for smoothies and soups.
-The one I linked to is the one I have and I love it!).
 You can use a blender or a food processor too, just be careful and do it in small batches.
-Stir in potato flakes if you want a thicker soup.

 - Taste and season with salt and pepper if needed.
-You could stir some cream in or sprinkle with cheese at this point.
-Enjoy!
+Serve with desired garnishes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.